 With this summer vegetable curry recipe example, we want to show you how this works year-round.
 The recipe comes from The Creative Kitchen book by Stephanie Hafferty, an excellent resource if you want to learn to use homegrown produce.
 Stephanie is a professional organic no-dig kitchen gardener, writer, and chef, specializing in seasonal plant-based food.

-I adapted the recipe for our liking and share it here mostly for demonstration purposes.
+I adapted the recipe for our liking and shared it here mostly for demonstration purposes.
 The dish also turns out differently every time, since I use what is there.
 To get the original recipe you would need to acquire the book, but you will not regret it.
 The book is full of similar recipes and ideas that work just the same way.
 Stephanie encourages us to use what is available and gives us many suggestions in the recipe.

 During the summer months when the garden is in full production, I add to the summer curry what is ripe and ready to go.
-Since the garden is always more productive than the two of us can eat, I preserve bag by bag the same ingredients.
-For cooking I mainly freeze the vegetables, it is simple, and works great.
+Since the garden is always more productive than the two of us can eat, I freeze bag by bag the same ingredients.
+For cooking I mainly freeze the vegetables, it is simple and works great.
 Read more about it in All about Freezing Vegetables, and our list of food preserving here.

 During the winter I basically have an instant meal almost ready.
 Most of the preserved veggies are already pre-chopped and can be used immediately.